Protesters call for tighter gun laws in New Orleans rally

-NEW ORLEANS (AP) — Protesters in New Orleans are calling for stricter gun laws as part of the March for Our Lives demonstrations taking place across the country.
+NEW ORLEANS (AP) — Waving signs that read “Guns Over People” and “Arms Are for Hugging,” demonstrators took to the streets Saturday in New Orleans as part of the March for Our Lives demonstrations taking place across the country to call for stricter gun laws.

-Demonstrators Saturday took to the streets to draw attention to gun violence and demand change.
+In New Orleans, hundreds of demonstrators marched through the streets and then rallied at a park across from City Hall, calling for tighter gun laws.
+Similar demonstrations were held in Shreveport, Lafayette and Baton Rouge.

-The March for Our Lives rallies taking place Saturday were in response to the Feb.
+The rallies are in response to the Feb.
 14 attack at Marjory Stoneman Douglas High School in Florida that left 17 people dead.
+Since then many of the survivors have become vocal advocates calling for changes in gun laws and inspiring students in other cities to become more engaged in the gun debate.

-In New Orleans, protesters waved signs that said “Arms are for hugging” or “Teachers 4 Gun Reform” and “Guns Over People.”
+“My generation is dying so I am here.
+You may not want to listen but I will make my voice heard,” 17-year-old Olivia Keefe, one of the rally organizers, told the New Orleans crowd.

 Most Read Nation & World Stories